7 Elements of AI Product Strategy

 Building and selling machine learning (ML) products is hard.
 The underlying technology keeps evolving, requiring organizations to constantly be on their toes … and the rulebook on what makes for successful and profitable products is still being written, making for uncertain outcomes.

 Over 5+ years of working with machine learning enabled products, we at Semantics3 have had to deal with many challenges stemming from the nascency of the industry.
 In this article, I’ve drawn from these experiences to distill a set of considerations for proactively anticipating and dealing with these vagaries.
 Being deliberate about these considerations has helped us align our products for long-term success.
+SEO tools provide measurable metrics, allowing businesses to track the effectiveness of their strategies.

 The ideas below cover general trends; there will, of course, always be exceptions to norms.